PSPC-SPAC-buyandsell/von_anchor/docs/source/design/anchors.rst

 - **Present only in Wallet:** Create in wallet, log warning (private key operations not possible), and carry on: sometimes anchors have many roles and so public key operations may suffice for the session (e.g., forensic scenario)
 - **Present only on Ledger:** Raise ``CorruptWallet``: anchor wallet does not correspond to anchor's node pool

-If the call indicates revocation non-support, the operation creates a subdirectory for the credential definition identifier in the tails directory against future box identifier collection.
-Otherwise, the process creates an initial (tiny) revocation registry and tails file in place for immediate use, and starts asynchronous creation of the next revocation registry and tails file against near-term necessity in the Tails ``.hopper`` subdirectory as per section ``3.2.1.1.3zz``.
+On creating a new credential definition with revocation support, the process signals the revocation registry builder to create an initial (tiny) revocation registry, awaiting its completion before proceeding.
+Even if the call indicates revocation non-support, the operation creates a subdirectory for the credential definition identifier in the tails directory against future box identifier collection.
+Finally, the method synchronizes tails files against revocation registries; this call fires the next revocation registry build asynchronously against near-term need in the case of external revocation registry builder posture as per :ref:`rrbx`.

 Its  ``create_cred_offer()`` method creates and returns a credential offer for a schema on a given sequence (transaction) number.
 Note that the schema sequence number is the last token in a credential definition identifier.

 Its ``create_cred()`` method takes an indy-sdk credential offer structure, an indy-sdk credential request structure, and a dict of attribute names and values comprising the credential to issue.
 The operation finds the requisite credential definition from the credential offer and the distributed ledger (typically, from the cache).
-If the credential definition supports revocation and the current revocation registry is full, the operation awaits the next revocation registry and tails file, which it finds in the Tails ``.hopper``  subdirectory, sends its definition and initial entry to the ledger, then sets tails content in the Tails directory as per section ``3.2.1.1.3zz``.
+If the credential definition supports revocation and the current revocation registry is full, the operation awaits the next revocation registry and tails file, which it finds in the Tails ``.hopper``  subdirectory, sends its definition and initial entry to the ledger, then sets tails content in the Tails directory as per :ref:`tails-tree`.
 If its revocation registry builder is external, it also signals its process to create the next revocation registry out-of-band in the tails hopper directory.
 Once a revocation registry is in place for the current credential, the operation issues the new credential.
-It returns a triple with the new credential and, if the credential definition supports revocation, its credential revocation identifier and the ledger timestamp of its revocation registry delta entry.
+It returns a pair with the new credential and, if the credential definition supports revocation, its credential revocation identifier.

 Its  ``revoke_cred()`` method revokes a credential by revocation registry identifier and credential revocation identifier, updating the revocation registry state on the distributed ledger and returning the time of the ledger transaction in epoch seconds.

 HolderProver
 ****************************************************

 The HolderProver class has its own initializer method to set up a place holder for its link secret, to set its directory for cache archives, and to set any configuration parameters.
-Actuators need not call its ``_sync_revoc()`` nor ``_build_rr_delta_json()`` methods; the implementation uses them internally as required to create manage tails file associations, and to build revocation registry delta structures (as a callback per section ``3.2.1.3zz``).
+Actuators need not call its ``_sync_revoc_for_proof()`` nor ``_build_rr_delta_json()`` methods; the implementation uses them internally as required to create manage tails file associations, and to build revocation registry delta structures (as a callback per :ref:`revo-cache-entry`).

 It implements properties for access to its configuration and cache directory.

-Its configuration dict, specified on initialization, has boolean settings for keys ``parse-caches-on-open`` and a``rchive-holder-prover-caches-on-close``.
+Its configuration dict, specified on initialization, has boolean settings for keys ``parse-caches-on-open`` and ``archive-holder-prover-caches-on-close``.

+.. _holder-prover-ctx-mgr-caching-offline-op:

 Context Manager Methods, Caching, and Off-Line Operation
 ====================================================================